 Regular Silver Passes

 The regular Silver Pass is similar to Cypress Mountain’s Silver eXtra Pass but with fewer extra benefits and more restrictions.
-Except for in the case of children’s passes, however, they also cost less (at least when they first go on sale and before the prices go up).
+They also cost less.

 Regular Silver Pass Rates

-Prices during the limited-time offer for the Silver Passes in the spring of 2022 are below.
-The prices in brackets () are what the flash sale prices and regular prices were in the previous season.
+Prices for the Silver Passes as of the spring of 2025 are below.
+The prices in brackets () are from the previous season.

 Cypress Gold Season Passes